afujimoto/CAMPHORsomatic/README.md

 python .src/repeat/ucsc_selfchain.py <path to chainSelf.txt> | sort -k1,1 -k2,2g > ./data/chainSelf.txt
 ```
 ## Data of noramal samples
-CAMPHOR_comparison.sh compares cancer SVs and normal SV candidates, and removed germline SVs.
+CAMPHOR_comparison.sh compares cancer SVs and normal SV candidates, and removes germline SVs.
 For this comparison, <SV type>_candidate.txt0 files in <output directory of normal> are used.
 Users can merge these SV files of other normal samples, and save the same name in a new directory.
 The new directory can be used as <output directory of normal> in analysis with CAMPHOR_comparison.sh.
-This analysis increases porer to remove germline SVs.
+This analysis increases power to remove germline SVs.

 ## Performance
 False positive rate was estimated to be ~7% with PCR in a liver cancer sample set (Fujimoto et al. in revision).